suhani1954/colllege-details/README.md

-This a C file which stores and prints the details of people in my college.
+This a C file which stores and prints the details of people in my college.\n
 Author: Suhani